surrealwaffle/Dual-Quaternion-Benchmarks/README.md

 speeds here, because of the hit to core frequency that AVX-512 operations would incur.

+There are some other considerations for improvement here.
+Performing all three products simultaneously only requires 12 pointwise floating-point addition and multiplication; one may get better performance or wider applicability by staying within the capabilities of SSE.
+An accelerated vector wrapper would make testing different SIMD register widths here simpler.

 ## Is It Worth Worrying About?
 For most applications, the choice of implementation would not significantly impact performance, with a few points to consider.